Endometriosis Specialist in South Miami, FL

 Surgery is typically recommended only when symptoms are very severe, other treatments haven’t worked, or you are having infertility problems.
 Surgery is performed near our South Miami office to help relieve your pain and improve your fertility.
 During surgery, the endometriosis growths are removed, which provides short term relief from pain.
 While having your ovaries removed makes your endometriosis less likely to return, hysterectomies are a “last resort” option for severe pain that doesn’t go away with treatment since it is a major surgery.

-If you’re experiencing severe pain related to your period, are having problems with infertility, and suffer from heavy periods, schedule an appointment to talk with one of our gynecologists in South Miami about endometriosis.
-For treatment options that relieve the symptoms associated with endometriosis, call or make an appointment online with South Miami Women’s Health near Coral Gables, Coconut Grove and Pinecrest.
+If you’re experiencing severe pain related to your period, are having problems with infertility, or suffer from heavy periods, schedule an appointment to talk with one of our gynecologists in South Miami about endometriosis.
+For treatment options that relieve the symptoms associated with endometriosis, call or make an appointment online with South Miami Women’s Health near Coral Gables, Coconut Grove, and Pinecrest, Florida.